victoryang00/wamr-aot-gc-checkpoint-restore/doc/build_wamr.md

 #### **Enable memory64 feature**
 - **WAMR_BUILD_MEMORY64**=1/0, default to disable if not set

-> Note: Currently, the memory64 feature is only supported in classic interpreter running mode.
+> Note: Currently, the memory64 feature is only supported in classic interpreter running mode and AOT mode.

 #### **Enable thread manager**
 - **WAMR_BUILD_THREAD_MGR**=1/0, default to disable if not set